shereefb/mm/_cards/confrontation.md

 ---
 title: Confrontation
-permalink: /warrior/direction/west/quality/confrontation
+permalink: /warrior/west/quality/confrontation
 archetype: Warrior
 category: Warrior
-direction: West
 type: Quality
-type_general: Quality
+type_general: Archetype
 image: /images/back/confrontation.jpg
 draft: true
+toc: true
+toc_label: Quick Jump
 ---
 #draft pic Confronting reality as it is.
 Bully becomes agressive instead of assertive.
 Forcing their truth on the other.
 Victim becomes passive, forgoeing their truth and keeping it in.
 Victims use avoidance.